 These cannabinoid receptors and endocannabinoids bind together to trigger a range of responses throughout the body.
 They are involved in mood, appetite regulation, pain, movement, and immunity, among other effects.
 Therefore, the ECS may be responsible for regulating some of our most essential functions.

 Coincidentally, the cannabinoids that the cannabis plant produces, like THC and CBD, can also interact with this system.
 This is why cannabis users experience a range of physical and psychological effects.
 But how does this apply to Grave’s disease?

 Cannabinoid receptors exist in almost all human tissues, including those of the thyroid gland.
 In the thyroid, there is a high concentration of CB1 receptors, the type of cannabinoid receptor that binds readily with THC.

-Most people know THC as the cannabis compound that causes users to become ‘high.’
+Most people know THC is the cannabis compound that causes users to become high.
 It does this by binding to CB1 receptors in the brain.
 But when THC binds with CB1 receptors elsewhere in the body, it produces very different effects.

 Further Research on Cannabis and Thyroid Function

 The study above provided exciting insights into how the ECS affects thyroid hormone release.
 However, there are two critical factors to note.